oatsoda/BuildMonitor/README.md

 - Create Personal Access Token in Azure DevOps by going to the Account Menu item on the top toolbar -> Personal Access Tokens
 - Require Read permission for Pipelines only.

-# Conversion to .NET / TODO

-- Decide on how to version.
-Could hardcode in the Directory.Build.props, or could just pass -p:Version=1.0.0 to the dotnet build command.
-If the latter, will need to avoid the upgrage check on app startup when running Debug builds.

-- Either fix up WiX installer, or thing of alternative approach.
-    - What does installer need to do: just deploy files or other things?
-Is it just to aid updates?
-	- Could I use .NET to package single file?
-User puts that somewhere and upgrade somehow on startup renames/swaps in?
-Is this possible?

 # Build Dependencies

 - Heatwave Wix Toolset